-Affordable Lending loans that are not originated in accordance with National MI's "AUS Plus Overlays" Affordable Lending program must meet the following underwriting rules and be originated in accordance with National MI's Standard Underwriting Guidelines including the Affordable Lending requirements described in Section 3.4.7:
+Affordable Lending loans that are not originated in accordance with National MI's "AUS Plus Overlays" Affordable Lending program must meet the eligibility requirements established for GSE HomeReady, HFA Preferred TM, Home Possible or HFA Advantage; and also meet the underwriting rules and be originated in accordance with National MI's Section 3.0 Standard Underwriting Guidelines including the Affordable Lending requirements described in Section 3.4.7

-- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - DU^{} Approve/Ineligible or LPA^{} Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment
+DU Approve/Ineligible or LPA Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets and employment 1

 Minimum reserves (unless indicated differently in Section 3.5.3.5):

 Units Loan Purpose # Months Reserves

 Rate/Term Refinance with lower payments 0

-1-unit Purchase, Construction-to-Perm, n
+1-unit Purchase, Construction-to-Perm,

-Renovation Loan & all other eligible refinances Z
+Renovation Loan & all other eligible refinances 2

-Rate/Term Refinance with lower payments 2
+2-unit Rate/Term Refinance with lower payments 2

-2-unit Purchase, Construction-to-Perm, 3
+Purchase, Construction-to-Perm, 6

-& all other eligible refinances 5
+& all other eligible refinances 6

 3-4 unit All Eligible 6

-ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years)

-Exterior only appraisals or evaluations, appraisal waivers, AVMs or BPOs are not permitted

-Non-traditional credit is not permitted

-- Minimum 3% contribution from occupant borrower's own funds, except gifts/grants apply toward the 3% if 1-unit Primary, no secondary financing, and either: (i) 3% verified in occupant borrower's asset accounts, or (ii) occupant borrower has minimum 720 FICO (see Section 3.5.3.1). - Non-occupant borrowers are not considered when determining qualifying DTI
+- = ARM minimum initial fixed term and maximum LTVs: 95% (initial fixed term 7+ years), 90% (3-<7 years) or ineligible (<3 years) - Exterior only appraisals or evaluations, appraisal waivers, AVMs or BPOs are not permitted - Non-traditional credit is permitted (see matrix below for "Non-traditional Credit Loan") only for loans that meet the eligibility requirements for the GSE programs described above and also satisfy the requirements in Section 3.4.7 and in this matrix. - Minimum contribution from occupant borrower's own funds is 5% for 2-4 units and 3% for 1-unit (except for 1-unit only, gifts/grants apply toward the 3% if primary residence with no secondary financing and either: (i) 3% verified in occupant borrower's asset accounts, or (ii) occupant borrower has minimum 720 FICO.
+In addition, if the loan is a GSE eligible affordable loan (per GSE published guidelines) where the GSE is providing the lender with a reimbursement of funds provided to the borrower (currently HomeReady and Home Possible with expansions), the credit can be used to satisfy the minimum contribution for 1-unit properties and applied to the down payment after the 5% contribution for 2-4 units. (see Section 3.5.3.1). - Non-occupant borrowers are not considered when determining qualifying DTI - For >\$1,150,000 loan amounts: Non-Delegated Underwriting MI submission path required

-Geographic Exclusions: None

-Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO 5 Maximum DTI STANDARD MAR KET GUIDELINES Purchase or Rate / Term Refinance or Single Family Condo or Co-op 2 \$647,200 4 97%/105% 620 5 45% Construction to Permanent 2 Manufactured Hm ^{2,3} \$647,200 4 90%/105% 640 5 45% Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Residence Purchase or Rate / Term Refinance or Construction to Permanent 2 Two-Unit \$828,700 4 95%/105% 680 5 45% Purchase or Rate / Term Refinance 3-4 Units 2 \$1,001,650 4 90%/105% 720 5 45% Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible RESTRICTED MARKET GUIDELINES
+Occupancy Loan Purpose 2 Property Type ^{2,3} Loan Amount 4 Maximum LTV/CLTV Minimum FICO 5 Maximum DTI 6 Single Family \$766,550 4 97%/105% 620 5 45% 6 Purchase or Rate / Term Refinance or Condo or Co-op 2 \$766,550 4 95%/105% Non-Traditional Credit 36% 6 Construction to Permanent 2 \$766,550 4 90%/105% 640 5 45% 6 construction to remainent Manufactured Hm ^{2,3} \$766,550 4 90%/105% Non-Traditional Credit 36% 6 Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent 2 Two-Units \$981,5004 95%/105% 680 5 45% 6 Purchase or Rate / Term Refinance Three- Unit 2 \$1,186,350 4 90%/105% 720 5 45% 6 Four-Units 2 \$1,474,4004 Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible